-This report collects consolidated systemic risk data from large U.S. bank holding companies (BHCs).
+This report collects consolidated systemic risk data from large U.S. bank holding companies, covered savings and loan holding companies, and intermediate holding companies (BHCs).
 The data items collected in this report mirror those developed by the Basel Committee on Banking Supervision (BCBS) to assess the global systemic importance of banks.

 Purpose: In addition to (i) facilitating the future implementation of the global systemically important bank (GSIB) surcharge through regulation, (ii) identifying institutions that may be domestic systemically important banks (DSIBs) under a future framework and (iii) analyzing the systemic risk implications of proposed mergers and acquisitions, the Federal Reserve uses the FR Y-15 data to monitor, on an ongoing basis, the systemic risk profile of the institutions which are subject to enhanced prudential standards under section 165 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.